davidgfb/BareMetalOS/README.md

 El desensamblado de main.o dara lugar a 3.txt repitiendo el comando objdump asi como el del nuevo main.img dara lugar a 4.txt con el anterior comando hd

+Mas codigo usado en main.S

+    .code16: tells GAS to output 16-bit code

+    cli: disable software interrupts.
+Those could make the processor start running again after the hlt

+    int $0x10: does a BIOS call.
+This is what prints the characters one by one.

+The important link flags are:

+    --oformat binary: output raw binary assembly code, don't wrap it inside an ELF file as is the case for regular userland executables.